 Winter Wonderland Festival in Caldwell, Idaho

 The city of Caldwell in Idaho decorates Indian Creek Plaza annually for Christmas with over a million lights—and it’s completely free to visit.
 Holiday lovers can spend time ice skating, chatting with Santa, shopping, and eating during its opening weekend.
 The holiday lights sparkle from Nov.
 17 to Jan.
 8, starting at dusk nightly.

 Blossoms of Lights at the Denver Botanic Gardens in Denver

-Denver Botanic Garden employees take 13 months to develop, plan, and execute Blossoms of Light, the annual Christmas lights display that transforms the grounds into a twinkling winter wonderland.
-More than 500,000 LED bulbs cover every square inch of the property, and families can wander through the park from mid-November through the first week of January each year.
+Denver Botanic Garden employees take 13 months to develop, plan, and execute Blossoms of Light, the annual Christmas lights display that has transformed the grounds into a twinkling winter wonderland since 1988.
+Twinkling lights cover the 24-acre property, and families can wander through the park from mid-November through the first week of January each year.
 Tickets cost $25 for adults and $21 for kids aged 3 to 15.

 Allen J. Schaben / Los Angeles Times via Getty Images